TalesHabib/GoStack-modulo02/README.md

 <h2>Features<h2>

-<p>A Node.js API built with Express and all the latest tools and best practices in development!</p>
+A Node.js API built with Express and all the latest tools and best practices in development!

-⚡ Express — A web framework for Node floppy_disk Sequelize — SQL dialect ORM for Node.js
+<ul><li>⚡ Express — A web framework for Node</li>
+floppy_disk Sequelize — SQL dialect ORM for Node.js
 fallen_leaf MongoDB — document-based database
 key Redis — key-value data model